How many calories does one Baked Samosa have?

-See Baked Samosa recipe.
 Who doesn’t love samosas?
-Even though all of us feel a wee itch of guilt while biting into a samosa, the rush of fun, excitement and memories that it brings back totally overrides such negative emotions!
-But, well, all said and done, as adults we know that deep-fried foods are not the best option, so here is an interesting alternative that will ensure the same fun, albeit without the guilt.
+Even though all of us feel a wee itch of guilt while biting into a Punjabi samosa, the rush of fun, excitement and memories that it brings back totally overrides such negative emotions!
+We have modified the deep fried Punjabi Samosa recipe to a Veg healthy Samosa made from whole wheat flour.

 Is Baked Samosa healthy?

 Yes, this is healthy.
 But restrictions apply to some.

 Whole Wheat flour : Whole wheat flour is excellent for diabetics as they will not shoot up your blood sugar levels as they are a low GI food.
 Whole wheat flour is rich in Phosphorus which is a major mineral which works closely with calcium to build our bones.
 Vitamin B9 helps your body to produce and maintain new cells, especially increase red blood cells.
 See detailed 11 benefits of whole wheat flour and why it's good for you.